dotnet/docs-aspire/docs/frameworks/dapr.md

 ## Dapr and .NET Aspire

 At first sight Dapr and .NET Aspire may look like they have overlapping functionality, and they do.
-However, they both take a different approach. .NET Aspire is an opiniated approach on how to build distributed applications on a cloud platform.
+However, they both take a different approach. .NET Aspire is an opinionated approach on how to build distributed applications on a cloud platform.
 Dapr is a runtime that abstracts away the common complexities of the underlying cloud platform.
 It relies on sidecars to provide abstractions for things like configuration, secret management, and messaging.
 The underlying technology can be easily switched out through configuration files, while your code does not need to change.

 .NET Aspire makes setting up and debugging Dapr applications easier by providing a straightforward API to configure Dapr sidecars, and by exposing the sidecars as resources in the dashboard.

-### Explore Dapr integrations with .NET Aspire
+### Explore Dapr components with .NET Aspire

-Dapr provides many [built-in integrations](https://docs.dapr.io/concepts/integrations-concept), and when you use Dapr with .NET Aspire you can easily explore and configure these integrations.
-Don't confuse these integrations with .NET Aspire integrations.
+Dapr provides many [built-in components](https://docs.dapr.io/concepts/components-concept), and when you use Dapr with .NET Aspire you can easily explore and configure these components.
+Don't confuse these components with .NET Aspire integrations.
 For example, consider the following:

-- [Dapr—State stores](https://docs.dapr.io/concepts/integrations-concept/#state-stores): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add a configured state store to your .NET Aspire project.
+- [Dapr—State stores](https://docs.dapr.io/concepts/components-concept/#state-stores): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add a configured state store to your .NET Aspire project.
-- [Dapr—Pub Sub](https://docs.dapr.io/concepts/integrations-concept/#pubsub-brokers): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprPubSub%2A> to add a configured pub sub to your .NET Aspire project.
+- [Dapr—Pub Sub](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers): Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprPubSub%2A> to add a configured pub sub to your .NET Aspire project.
 - Dapr—Components: Call <xref:Aspire.Hosting.IDistributedApplicationBuilderExtensions.AddDaprComponent%2A> to add a configured integration to your .NET Aspire project.

 ## Next steps